-1. Action by a trustee, a management company and/or any of its directors and/or any of its directors (in their respective capacity on behalf of a REIT), that action will be deemed to be an action taken by such REIT.
+1. Action by a trustee, a management company and/or any of its directors

+Where an action is taken by a trustee (in its capacity as trustee of a REIT) or a management company and/or any of its directors (in their respective capacity on behalf of a REIT), that action will be deemed to be an action taken by such REIT.
 In case of doubt, the Executive must be consulted.